scottrsm/LatLon.jl/docs/src/index.md

 flattening* of most planetary objects.

 **NOTE:** This module uses a constant *internal* structure, `MC`.
-The values from this structure are used several of the functions below.
+The values from this structure are used in several of the functions below.
-In addition, some functions use values from this structure as default values.
+In addition, some functions use values from this structure as default values for some of the arguments.

 # Exports
 - Geo-Distance Functions: